Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Need help choosing the right setup?

-Send your fitment checklist details and your use case: street, canyon, or HPDE.
-The right answer depends on heat load, pad match, and airflow, not just disc diameter.
+Send your fitment-checklist details along with your use case — street, canyon, or HPDE.
+The right answer comes down to heat load, pad match, and airflow, not just disc diameter.

 Request a Quote / Inquiry